oscdev-io/birdplan/tests/t20_rip/t10_basic/README.md

 In terms of test "rip":
+  - Router r1 should install RIP routes into OS FIB. (default)

+In terms of test "export_kernel_rip_false":
-  - Router r1 should export routes to r2 and r2 should insert routes into its FIB.
+  - Router r1 should not install RIP routes into OS FIB.

-In terms of test "rip_no_export_kernel":
+In terms of test "export_kernel_rip_true":
-  - Router r1 should export routes to r2 and r2 should NOT insert routes into its FIB.
+  - Router r1 should install RIP routes into OS FIB.

 ```plantuml